 SHA "Secure Hash Algorithm".
-This encryption method makes it possible to set up a 160-bit or 160-byte character string (called a "key") which will be used as a reference for identification.
+This encryption method makes it possible to set up a 160- bit or 160-byte character string (called a "key") which will be used as a reference for identification.
 MD5 "Message Digest".
 This algorithm allows you to check the integrity of data entered, by generating a 128-bit MD5 key.
-NOTE As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
+1 NOTE As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
 SSHA "Salt Secure Hash Algorithm".
 Based on the same principle as SHA, but contains a password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible.
 NOTE This variant of SHA uses a random value to diversify the password's fingerprint.
 Two identical passwords will therefore have two different fingerprints.
 The encryption method is the most secure and strongly recommended.
 SMD5 "Salt Message Digest".
 Based on the same principle as MD5, with the addition of the password salting function.

-which allows block encryption using 56-bit keys.
+CRYPT The password is protected by the CRYPT algorithm, derived from the DES algorithm which allows block encryption using 56-bit keys.
+This method is not highly advised, as it has a relatively low level of security.